Rajnish23/ComputerVision/README.md

   <li><h3>Audi S5 Convertible 2012</h3></li>
   <li><h3>Audi S6 Sedan 2011</h3></li>
 </ul>
+You can find the model in assets folder.

 <p> I have trained data using Firebase ML kit.
 Total of 500 Images were there aprrox 80 for each model.</p>